DrylandEcology/rSOILWAT2/README.md

 We attempt to follow guidelines of [semantic versioning](http://semver.org/) with version numbers of `MAJOR.MINOR.PATCH`.

-If the version numbers changes, then the following files must be updated
+When the version numbers changes, then the package `DESCRIPTION` file must be adjusted as well
-* `DESCRIPTION``: adjust lines 'Version' and 'Date'
-* optionally, `R/zzz.R`: adjust package startup message in function `.onAttach`
+(i.e., update 'Version' in the last commit before PR into master which will be the new release/version).

 ### How to contribute
 You can help us in different ways: